-The ESP12.OLED board is a programming-ready IoT controller with graphic display and interfaces for sensors and actuators.Designed by iotdevices in Ukraine
+The ESP12.OLED development board is a programming-ready IoT controller with graphic display and interfaces for sensors and actuators.Designed by iotdevices in Ukraine

-The ESP12.OLED board is a programming-ready IoT controller with graphic display and interfaces for connecting digital and analog sensors and actuators.
+The ESP12.OLED development board is a programming-ready IoT controller with graphic display and interfaces for connecting digital and analog sensors and actuators.
 It is used as a central module of IoT devices.

-The controller board has:
+The development board has:

 PCB holes for GPIO pin-headers with step 2.54 mm